Angelshark (Squatina squatina)

 The conservation status of the angelshark is listed as critically endangered on the Irish Red List for cartilaginous fish and by the IUCN Red List.
 It is thought to be locally extinct across most of its former distribution from Scandinavia to the Canary Islands.
 The inshore waters of the Canary Islands are thought to be the species’ last stronghold.
 Their preferred benthic habitat, lack of movement between populations and the length of time it takes them to reproduce has left the angelshark particularly vulnerable to overfishing, especially trawling.

-The Marine Sportfish Tagging Programme tagged 1,101 angelsharks between 1970 and 2006 off the coast of Ireland, mostly in the vicinity of Tralee Bay; since 2000, however, only 16 angelsharks have been tagged, with no new taggings since 2011.
-Most angelsharks remain localised and were often recaptured within 10km of their tagging location.
+The Marine Sportfish Tagging Programme (MSTP) tagged 1,101 angelsharks between 1970 and 2006 off the coast of Ireland, mostly in the vicinity of Tralee Bay (Shephard et al., 2019).
+Since 2007, 24 angelsharks have been tagged; 18 of these were tagged in the Irish Sea.